khaled-sa-tayeb/khaled-sa-tayeb/README.md

 ## 🚀 About Me

 <p>
-Computer Science graduate with First-Class Honors[cite: 1] and a strong foundation in Artificial Intelligence, NLP, and Data Analytics[cite: 1].
+Computer Science graduate with First-Class Honors and a strong foundation in Artificial Intelligence, NLP, and Data Analytics[cite: 1].
 Proven ability to translate complex datasets into actionable business intelligence, automate workflows with machine learning, and deliver impactful data-driven solutions[cite: 1].
 </p>

 ---